 - Possibility of expansion: The bus can easily expand because of the capital available to set up and run

 - It enjoys internal economies of scale production: As long as the enterprise is large, production can be carried out on a large scale, economies of production/scale.

 DISADVANTAGES OF PRIVATE LIMITED LIABILITY COMPANY

 - Limited capital: As a result of a number of shareholders coupled with the fact that shares cannot be sold to the public, the capital available for limited.

 - Shares are not sold to public: The private limited company cannot se shares directly to the public.
 This a limitation to the capital base expansion.

 - Shares not easily transferable: A shareholder cannot sell his shares without the consent of other shareholders.

 - Lack of privacy: There is a lack of privacy as companies are required to publicise their accounts

 - Payment of corporate tax: Private limited companies are usually required to pay corporate tax, unlike personal income paid by sole proprietorship and partnership.

-- Delay in decision taking: Before any decision is taken on any crucial matters, the board of directors or the shareholders must meet and this tends to waste a lot of time.
+- Delay in decision making: Before any decision is taken on any crucial matters, the board of directors or the shareholders must meet and this tends to waste a lot of time.